Checking the Northern Lights forecast was really complex not so long ago.

 Always take this index with a pinch of salt because it’s not 100% accurate.
 It’s the best Northern Lights forecast indicator, but sometimes you can see strong displays with low KPs and vice versa.

-Additionally, the KP-forecast takes some time to be updated, and strong geomagnetic activity happens very quickly.
+Additionally, the KP forecast takes time to be updated, and strong geomagnetic activity happens very quickly.
 Sometimes the strong Northern Lights may have passed, even before they have updated the KP index.

 Ovation Auroral Northern Lights prediction

 The Ovation Auroral forecast is a model that provides a short-term Northern Lights forecast.

 This model displays the Northern Lights forecast map around the Auroral oval zone, so if you’re inside the Northern Lights covered area or around 500 miles (800 km) above or below, you’ll have a chance of seeing the Aurora.

 The intensity of the Aurora is shown in different colors from green (faint/normal activity) to yellow (higher activity) to red (very strong activity).

 This Aurora forecast is also known as the NOAA Northern Lights forecast since it’s provided by the NOAA Space Weather Prediction Center.

 Below you can see the NOAA Northern Lights forecast in real-time: